What is the difference between SPIDER VEINS and VARICOSE VEINS?

 - Leg or ankle swelling

 These symptoms are often associated with diabetes and arterial disease.
-The I-Vascular Centers of El Paso and Abilene specialize in varicose vein treatment and accepts most insurance providers.
+I-Vascular Center specializes in varicose vein treatment and accepts most insurance providers.

 Prolonged and untreated venous insufficiency may result in blood clots and skin changes that result in “ugly” legs.
 The skin texture can become firmer, less fleshy feeling, and will have poor healing qualities.
 As the disease progresses, the skin may break down and develop an open skin ulcer or sore.